apache/spark/docs/programming-guide.md

 </div>

 <div data-lang="python"  markdown="1">

-To illustrate RDD basics, consider the simple program below:

-{% highlight python %}
-lines = sc.textFile("data.txt")
-lineLengths = lines.map(lambda s: len(s))
-totalLength = lineLengths.reduce(lambda a, b: a + b)
-{% endhighlight %}

-The first line defines a base RDD from an external file.
-This dataset is not loaded in memory or otherwise acted on: `lines` is merely a pointer to the file.
-The second line defines `lineLengths` as the result of a `map` transformation.
-Again, `lineLengths` is *not* immediately computed, due to laziness.
-Finally, we run `reduce`, which is an action.
-At this point Spark breaks the computation into tasks to run on separate machines, and each machine runs both its part of the map and a local reduction, returning only its answer to the driver program.

-If we also wanted to use `lineLengths` again later, we could add:

-{% highlight scala %}
-lineLengths.persist()
-{% endhighlight %}

-which would cause it to be saved in memory after the first time it is computed.

-<h4 id="python-functions">Passing Functions in Python</h4>

 Spark's API relies heavily on passing functions in the driver program to run on the cluster.
 There are three recommended ways to do this: